homemadearcade/zero/todo/9_TODO_BUGS.md

 Just have a thing that prevents it from spawning near the edge?
 Wtf is up with this spawning bs??
 Why the corner??

-I think projects dont do anything right now, register relations with them please :)
+I think projectiles dont do anything right now, register relations with them please :) or SOEMTHING